YusrahS/Cyberbullying-Detection-in-Bilingual-English-Spanish-Text-A-Comparative-Study-/README.md

 ## Repository structure

 ```
-datasets/
+Datasets/
-  raw/                 unmodified source datasets, one folder per source
+  raw/                 unmodified source Datasets, one folder per source
   processed/           reformatted to a common schema
   balanced/            class-balanced corpora (English, Spanish, bilingual)
   dataset_splits/      train/validation/test splits used by every experiment
-  pickles/             tokenised and embedded data for the BiLSTM and transformers
-notebooks/             the experimental pipeline, run in numerical order
+Notebooks/             the experimental pipeline, run in numerical order
 reports/
   figures/             figures used in the dissertation
-  results/             metrics for every run, and the summary tables
+  results/             metrics for every run
 src/
   data/preprocessor.py text cleaning shared across notebooks
 requirements.txt
+data/
+    pickles/             tokenised and embedded data for the BiLSTM and transformers
 ```

 Trained model checkpoints are not included: they exceed GitHub's 100 MB limit.